ArchaeoComp/D-stretchtoBlender/README.md

 ## License

-Released under the **MIT License**, allowing free use, modification, and distribution.
+Released under the CC BY 3.0 License, encouraging modifications and adaptations for academic and research purposes.

 ---